BoyBACKS/releasesChecker-API/README.md

 private static String version;
 private static String repositoryURL;
 ```
 coded in API.
-This API uses jsonSimple library to work, maven dependency is in [Installation](#Installation).
+This API uses jsonSimple library to work, maven dependency is in [Installation](#Installation)*.
 In case of errors with API please describe it in Issues.